 People younger than

-40 may not notice the hyperopic shift, because their eye
+40 may not notice the shift.
+That's because their eyes

 can adjust to the change.

 presbyopia sooner as a result of the hyperopic shift.
 They may need reading glasses.